 Must have completed level three (3) training at Cadet unit (LHQ) by the end of the current training year

-Must pass the CF Qualifying Exam
+Must have a minimum %50 mark in the Qualifying Exam

 Must participate and pass all Performance Objective checks as set by LHQ training staff